-The revamped webpages are doing their job.
-The average user spends almost 4 minutes on the Telework page—as opposed to 48 seconds on a typical Rideshare page.
+The revamped webpages did their job.
+By April, the average user was spending almost 4 minutes on the Telework page—as opposed to 48 seconds on a typical Rideshare page.
 “When people find this information,” Cara Politi explains, “they’re getting what they need.”

 Carpools for essential employees

 Not everyone, however, was “on pause.”
 Essential employers—including hospitals and medical centers—still needed an onsite workforce, every single day.
 Slammed with tens of thousands of confirmed cases of COVID-19 and the possibility of reduced or completely shut down transit, essential employees were understandably nervous about how to get from point A to point B. But thanks in large part to a robust program supported by an ICF-developed communications plan, their employers knew how to respond.
 “Contact 511NY Rideshare.”

 The majority of online registrations came after hospitals emailed their entire employee network.

 The result?
 A 235% online registration increase in March alone, primarily from medical centers in New York City.